Mind the Gap: a Spectral Analysis of Rank Collapse and Signal Propagation in Attention Layers: Experiments and Further Insights

-\paragraph{Rank collapse.} As an input signal propagates through a transformer, we can address both forms of rank collapse---across width and depth---by eliminating the spectral gap induced by the attention matrix at each layer.
-Figures~\ref{fig:rank_collapse} and \ref{fig:rank_collapse_in_width} reinforce our findings, showing that our removing the gap consistently mitigates rank collapse even in multi-layer transformers that include additional components such as LayerNorm, skip connections, or both.
-It is crucial to understand that rank collapse in depth is an inherent consequence of successive matrix multiplications.
-Therefore, architectural modifications can only slow the collapse rather than completely prevent it.
+\paragraph{Rank collapse observed in practice.} We highlight the practical relevance of our findings by showing rank collapse occurs both in width and depth in widely used transformer encoders like BERT, see Figure \ref{fig:BERT_rank_collapse}.
+In Figure \ref{fig:rank_collapse_in_width}, all solid lines, corresponding to the vanilla attention layer block, show a stable rank that rapidly converges to $1$ as the context length $T$ grows (at a rate given in Theorem \ref{theorem:first_layer}).
+This occurs even if additional components such as LayerNorm, skip connections, or both are added on top of the attention block.
+Provided that rank collapse in depth is an inherent consequence of repeated matrix multiplications, architectural modifications of the attention layer can only slow the collapse rather than completely prevent it.
 We demonstrate this by showing that rank collapse in depth persists even when the attention matrix is set to the identity matrix---an extreme case with the highest possible stable rank and no spectral gap.

+\paragraph{Removing the spectral gap.} As an input signal propagates through an initialised transformer, we can address both forms of rank collapse---across width and depth---by eliminating the spectral gap induced by the attention matrix at each layer.
+Figure~\ref{fig:rank_collapse_in_width} reinforce our findings, showing that our solution---indicated by $^{\perp}$ in the legend---consistently mitigates rank collapse.
+Remarkably, the fix is effective even in deep transformers when combined with additional components such as LayerNorm, skip connections, or both.
+Indeed, the stable rank now scales up with the context length $T$ (at a linear rate predicted by our theory), in contrast to the original behaviour where it would quickly vanish to $1$.
+Once the rank collapse in width is mitigated, it naturally slows down the one in depth, as seen in Figure \ref{fig:rank_collapse_in_depth}.
 Another possible way to slow down rank collapse in depth (though not eliminate it) is to set the value matrices as orthogonal matrices.

-\paragraph{Exploding gradients.} After passing an isometric input through the network, we compute the gradient norm as defined in \eqref{eq:gradient_norm}.
-While our theory establishes a lower bound on the gradient norm at layer $1$ that scales linearly with width, Figure\ \ref{fig:gradient_norm_in_width} confirms an overall linear growth, supporting the order-optimality of our result.
-This linear trend persists even in more general settings that incorporate additional modules, such as LayerNorm or skip connections.
-Notably, the removal of the spectral gap affects only the slope of the gradient norm's growth, mirroring the behaviour observed in the lower bound derived in equations \eqref{prop:exploding_gradients} and \eqref{prop:resolved_exploding_gradient} for the single-layer case.